xiangruili/dicm2nii/README.md

 DICOM tools performing the tasks as indicated by the name.

 # RT_moco
-Real time motion monitor and more for Siemens scanner.
+Real time motion/image monitor and more for Siemens scanner.